 Breeding for health is really important.
 Especially in a dog like this with relatively few health problems!

 Ask breeders lots of questions and expect them to ask plenty back.
 Good breeders will be keen for their dogs to go to the right homes.

-Make sure to always avoid puppy mills and pet stores, as they often breed puppies that are less healthy just to make a quick profit.
+Make sure to always avoid puppy mills and pet stores.
+They often breed puppies that are less healthy just to make a quick profit.
 If a breeder cannot show you health tests, choose another breeder.

 You can take a look at our puppy search guide here.

 Raising any puppy is a big responsibility.
 But even more so when it’s an energetic, sensitive breed like this.